 - The Three-Fifths compromise of 1787 was reached after those in the North demanded that slaves not be counted for enumeration purposes while those in the South wanted slaves counted as full-persons.
 Since slaves were not allowed to vote, counting them as only 3/5 of a person gave Southern states less voting power than if slaves had been counted as full persons, but far more than if slaves hadn’t been counted at all.

 Even if abortion is a systematic injustice, you can't compare it to slavery or the Holocaust.
 Abortion kills babies before they're self-aware or have had any life experiences.
 Those killed in the Holocaust were deprived of the lives they were already living, and that is much worse.

-- Making a Person Property: Repeating history, the Court again turned certain human beings into property.
+- Making a Person Property: Abortion and slavery both turn human beings into mere pieces of property.

 - Factories of Death: Lessons from Auschwitz (Abort73 Blog)